cpfergus1/IRS_form_scrape/README.md

 ## Setup
 - clone this repo locally.
 - install python 3.9.2 if your version of python is not already compatible.
-- install the latest libraries:
+- install the latest dependent libraries:
 ```
 pip3 install requests
 pip3 install beautifulsoup4